AndreLoisSwart/AndreLoisSwart/README.md

 I spend a surprising amount of time restoring vintage hand tools.

-Current projects include:
+Completed projects include:

 - Record No. 4 restoration
 - Record No. 6 restoration
 - Stanley No. 51 spokeshave
+- Record 52 1/2 Woodworkers Bench vise

+In progress Projects include:

+- Redoing Workshop organisation - French cleats
 - Wood Major table saw rebuild
-- Workshop improvements
+- Workshop dust collection system

 ---

-### 🎮 Sim Racing
+### 🎮 3D design / electronic projects

-Designing a fully custom H-pattern shifter in Fusion 360 for 3D printing for a friend.
+- Designed a fully custom H-pattern shifter in Fusion 360 for 3D printing for a friend; The goal was to make something that would feel mechnanical, but still use 3D printing.
+The mechanical feel was achieved by pulling and pushing bearings held down by spring tension over a patterned indexer to add some resistance.
+- Auto Vacuum switch; I wanted to make something that would automatically turn on my workshop vacuum when a powertool is turned on.
+I designed and 3D printed an enclousure to house a microcontroller, AC to DC power supply, current sensor and a relay.
+It powers on automatically when current is detected and switches of 6 seconds later once no current is detected.
+- Life sized Thunderhammer from the Warhammer universe; This was an impluse project.
+After playing Space Marine 2, I thought it would be a good idea to 3D print a weapon from the game to serve as a display piece in my workshop.
+More than 100 hours of 3D printing, 5.5KG's worth of filament, 2 weeks of sanding and another week of experimenting with paint.

 ---